QiiLin/ShopCartAndriodAPP/README.md

 # ShopCartAndriodAPP
-Worked in Group of Five for CSCB07 Assignment 3
+Worked in Group of Five for CSCB07 Assignment 3.
+We used svn for the version control system.
+Here is the copy of it on github